-Wind and stream deposits of sand and mud, wind deposits of volcanic ash, and supersaturated groundwater rich in lime formed the layers of sandstone, siltstone, volcanic ash and limestone that now comprise Scotts Bluff’s steep elevation, ridges, and the broad alluvial fans at its base.
-The geological deposits then began to gradually erode away, except at certain locations that were protected by a caprock of hard limestone that was more resistant to erosion.
-This caprock covers the tops of the bluffs in the area, slowing their rate of erosion, which resulted in the area’s unique geologic features.
+Wind and stream deposits of sand and mud, wind deposits of volcanic ash, and supersaturated groundwater rich in lime formed the layers of sandstone, siltstone, volcanic ash, and limestone that now comprise Scotts Bluff’s steep elevation, ridges, and broad alluvial fans at its base.
+The geological deposits then began to gradually erode, except at specific locations protected by a caprock of hard limestone that was more resistant to erosion.
+This caprock covers the tops of the bluffs in the area, slowing their erosion rate, which resulted in the area’s unique geologic features.

-Although Spain and France claimed portions of what is now the American West prior to the 19th century, they left much of it unexplored.
+Although Spain and France claimed portions of the American West before the 19th century, they left much of it unexplored.
 When President Thomas Jefferson made the Louisiana Purchase in 1803, white exploration of the West began in earnest.
-The early reports from government-sponsored expeditions, such as those of Lewis and Clark (1803 to 1806) and Zebulon Pike (1806 to 1807), testified to the bounty of natural resources that lay in the West, from which trappers and traders soon began to profit.
+The early reports from government-sponsored expeditions, such as those of Lewis and Clark (1803 to 1806) and Zebulon Pike (1806 to 1807), testified to the bounty of natural resources in the West, from which trappers and traders soon began to profit.

 Astorian/Oregon route along the Platte River until the 1830’s when fur trapping reached its peak.

 In the 1840s, emigrants replaced trappers on the westward trails.
-In 1841, the first group of emigrants, a wagon train of 80 people known as the Bidwell-Bartleson Party, passed through the Scotts Bluff region on their way to settle in the fertile farmland of the Willamette Valley in Oregon.
-Accompanying the party was well known Catholic missionary, Father Pierre-Jean De Smet.
-Missionaries had long traveled throughout the western wilderness seeking American Indians converts and were among some of the first travelers along the Oregon Trail.
-As homesteaders sent positive reports of the Oregon territory back east, interest in the region spread and more settlers embarked on the arduous journey.
+In 1841, the first group of emigrants, a wagon train of 80 people known as the Bidwell-Bartleson Party, passed through the Scotts Bluff region to settle in the fertile farmland of the Willamette Valley in Oregon.
+Accompanying the party was well-known Catholic missionary Father Pierre-Jean De Smet.
+Missionaries had long traveled throughout the western wilderness seeking American Indian converts and were among the first travelers along the Oregon Trail.
+As homesteaders sent positive reports of the Oregon territory back east, interest in the region spread, and more settlers embarked on the arduous journey.